cliffano/command-docker-action/README.md

 Command Docker GitHub Action
 ----------------------------

-A simple GitHub Action for running a shell command in a loop against a list of items.
+A simple GitHub Action for running a shell command via a Docker container.

-The items are comma and/or space-separated strings.
-Each item can be referenced in the command using `$ITEM`.

 Usage
 -----